Tantalum - Raw Materials and Processing

 Some price data may be found in the metals press or in publications, whether printed or on the internet.
 Examples of the metals press include Asian Metal, Metal Pages, Platts and Ryan’s Notes, which regularly publish subscription-based information on market prices.
 Their web addresses are:

 To work out how to determine the value of a tantalum mineral, the main principle is that only the quantity of Ta2O5 contained is paid for, not the whole bulk of material.
 Basically the weight of material is multiplied by the percentage grade e.g. 30%, then multiplied by the pricing rate of X $/lb Ta2O5.
+Note that while our industry statistics have moved to metric units, the traditional valuation basis of $/lb Ta2O5 contained is likely to continue.

 [Value tantalite] = weight of material x 30% [x conversion to lb if necessary] x X$ / lb Ta2O5